nicoveraz/wifi-mac-changer/README.md

 In some cases, if there is more than one network saved in the Wi-Fi settings that is within range, the tool may not be able to change the MAC address because the Wi-Fi interface will connect to the other network.

-If you encounter this message, if possible, you can try removing all saved networks that are within range from the Wi-Fi settings in the GUI and then rerun the script.
+If you encounter this message, if possible, you can try removing auto connection for all saved networks that are within range from the Wi-Fi settings in the GUI and then rerun the script.

 ## Uninstallation